Updated on November 22, 1:30 p.m. (GMT+8): Updated the guide for relevancy based on most recent Dota 2 patch notes.

 The Dragon Lance TA build boasts numerous strengths:

 - Long attack range

-- Bonus health in the early game
+- Bonus health and damage in the early game

 - Positional Advantage

 In the past, TA relied on Refraction charges to survive early game ganks.
 If her opponents had ways to shred the charges quickly, she instantly melts since she has no mobility and is fragile once Refraction is down.